evillan0315/project-board-server/apps/resume-app/README.md

 Once the frontend and backend servers are running, open your browser to `http://localhost:3001` (or your configured `VITE_FRONTEND_URL`).

 - **Login**: Use the Google or GitHub OAuth options to sign in.
-- **Resume Upload/Input**: Navigate to the 'Upload / Input Resume' tab to either upload a file or paste your resume content.
+- **Resume Operations**: Navigate through the tabs to upload, parse, optimize, generate, or enhance your resume content.
-- **Job Description**: Provide the job description you want to tailor your resume for.
+- **Portfolio Generation**: Create an AI-generated portfolio page based on your resume.
-- **Optimize**: Click 'Optimize Resume' to get an optimization score and detailed suggestions.
+- **Cover Letter Generation**: Get an AI-powered cover letter tailored to a job description.
-- **Generate/Enhance**: Switch to the 'Generate / Enhance Resume' tab to create a new resume from a prompt or enhance existing content.
+- **Export Documents**: Download your generated content in various formats (HTML, DOCX, PDF, TXT).

 For a more detailed guide on how to use the application, please refer to the [User Guide](#documentation).